dotnetjunkie/blog/content/posts/returning-data-from-command-handlers.md

 }
 {{< / highlight >}}

 Still, do we really want to return values from commands?
 A few things to note here.
-First of all, returning values from commands does mean that a command can never be executed asynchronously anymore, something that architectures such as [CQRS](https://martinfowler.com/bliki/CQRS.html) promote.
+First of all, returning values from commands does mean that a command can never be executed asynchronously, something that architectures such as [CQRS](https://martinfowler.com/bliki/CQRS.html) promote.
 Besides this, the `CreateCustomerCommand` seems very CRUDy, and probably doesn’t really fit an architecture like CQRS.
 In a CQRS like architecture, you are likely to report to your user the message “your request is being processed” or might want to poll until the operation has executed asynchronously.

 For the systems I’m working on, for my customers, my fellow developers, and even myself, CQRS is a bridge too far.
-The idea of having all commands (possibly) execute asynchronously –and CQRS itself- is a real mind shift that I’m currently not willing to make (yet), and I can’t expect other developers to do to.
+The idea of having all commands (possibly) execute asynchronously—and CQRS itself—is a real mind shift that I’m currently not willing to make (yet), and I can’t expect other developers to do to.
 With my current state of mind, it is simply too useful to have commands handlers return data to the caller.
 So how do we do that?

 The answer is actually very simple: Define an ‘output’ property on a command:

-{{< highlight csharp >}}
+{{< highlightEx csharp >}}
 public class CreateCustomerCommand
 {
     public string Name { get; set; }
     public Address Address { get; set; }
     public DateTime?
 DateOfBirth { get; set; }

-    // output property
-    public int CustomerId { get; internal set; }
+    public int CustomerId { get; set; }//{{annotate}}Output property{{//annotate}}
 }
-{{< / highlight >}}
+{{< / highlightEx >}}

 When a command handler sets this property during the execution, the caller can use it as follows:

 {{< highlight csharp >}}
 public ActionResult CreateCustomer(CreateCustomerCommand command) {
     this.handler.Handle(command);
-    int customerId = command.CustomerId;
-    return this.RedirectToAction("Index", new { id = customerId });
+    return this.RedirectToAction("Index", new { id = command.CustomerId });
 }
 {{< / highlight >}}

-We can set this id from within the command handler:
+You can set this id from within the command handler:

-{{< highlight csharp >}}
+{{< highlightEx csharp >}}
 public class CreateCustomerCommandHandler
     : ICommandHandler<CreateCustomerCommand>
 {